Skip to main content

 Solar Panels in Portsmouth, Hampshire

 Portsmouth is a city in Hampshire with a population of 214,905.
-With a solar yield of 1000 kWh/kWp and 1,660+ sunshine hours per year, solar energy is a strong investment for homeowners here.
+With a solar yield of 1000 kWh/kWp and 1,660+ sunshine hours per year, the numbers stack up well for homeowners here.
 A typical 4kWp system generates approximately 4,000 kWh annually, covering 105% of average household electricity use.
-With 0% VAT on installation, the typical cost is £5,000–£8,000 for a 3-4kWp system with payback in 6–8 years.
+With 0% VAT on installation, the typical cost is £6,600 to £8,500 for a 4kWp system, with payback in 11 to 13 years.

 MCS Certified